DataONEorg/Education/_lessons/lessons/01_management/index.md

 ### Researcher Perspective

 Manage your data for yourself:
-* Organize your files (data inputs, analytic scripts, outputs) at various stages of the analytic process
+.full-width[* Organize your files (data inputs, analytic scripts, outputs) at various stages of the analytic process
 * Track your science processes for reproducibility – match your outputs with exact inputs and transformations that produced them
 * Better control versions of data – identify easily versions that can be periodically purged
-* Quality control your data more efficiently
+* Quality control your data more efficiently]

 ---